Ifiokcharles/COVID-19-Anti-viral-cure-using-deep-reinforcement-learning/README.md

 - future
 - editdistance
 - PyMOL - Used to bind the virus to the 10 good sample molecules
-- PyRX - Used to view structures of the virus e.g "Covid-19.pdb" or "Viewbindingaffinity.pse"
+- PyRX - Used to view structures of the virus e.g "Covid-19.pdb" or "Viewbindingaffinity.pse" files

 # Note
 To change the dataset to whatever dataset you choose;